ManuGithubSteam/Surface3ProArch/README.md

 -> https://extensions.gnome.org/extension/992/onboard-integration/?c=35203

 Make sure you also activate the "Onboard Indicator" extension from the default install.
 Now you should get onboard or you can activate it with the buttin in the shell.

-Onboard has some problems to scale with the --panning option so it will not use all of the screen and be akwardly in the middle of the screen.

 __Best options in the onboard-settings:__
 - Glue to the top border of the screen